 Global EV penetration levels have important implications for global oil demand growth.
 Due to varying EV penetration forecasts, there is a wide range of views of passenger sector oil demand growth by 2030.
 Some forecasts have as much as 4 to 7 million barrels per day of growth between 2020 and 2030, whereas those on the NZ 2050 trajectory show significant declines.
 These oil demand forecasts in the 2021 survey include differences in efficiency and alternative fuel penetration as well as electrification.
 The 2019 survey isolated how much oil demand was lost to EV penetration alone.
-In 2040 (in the 2019 survey), the displaced oil demand forecasts were about 5 million barrels per day, with 18 million barrels per day in lower-carbon forecasts.
-With the higher EV penetration rates in the 2021 survey, the displaced oil demand from electrification alone would be higher.
+In 2040 (in the 2019 survey), the displaced oil demand forecasts.52 With the higher EV penetration rates in the 2021 survey, the displaced oil demand from electrification alone would be higher.